SimonBernier/extended-hopping/correlations/README.md

 To make the program: make

-To run the program: ./extHoppingGap input_gap
+To run the program: ./extHoppingCorrelations input_corr